-We loved our well-appointed surf-themed suite at the DoubleTree which included an ocean view, king bed, balcony, spacious living room with full-size sofa bed and gas fireplace.
-Two 55-inch flat screen televisions, spacious bathroom with full shower and jacuzzi tub, and luxury Crabtree and Evelyn bath products were icing on the cake.
+We loved our well-appointed surf-themed suite at the DoubleTree which included an ocean view, king bed, balcony, spacious living room with a full-size sofa bed, and gas fireplace.
+Two 55-inch flat-screen televisions, a spacious bathroom with a full shower and jacuzzi tub, and luxury Crabtree and Evelyn bath products were icing on the cake.

 DINING OPTIONS IN THE DANA POINT HARBOR

 Why not treat yourself to lunch, happy hour, or dinner following a whale-watching cruise?
 There are numerous restaurants located in Dana Point Harbor, but two of top favorites are Wind & Sea and Harpoon Henry’s.

 Wind & Sea

 Mere steps from the wharf and harbor, Wind & Sea is the perfect name for a restaurant surrounded by water on three sides.
 The eatery’s large outdoor patio area overlooks the harbor, and the restaurant features delectable Pacific Rim fusion cuisine with appetizers, salads, fish, sandwiches, and house specials.